raspy135/Qun-synthesizer/README.md

 Vol+ | Parameter Mode.
 Change synthesizer’s parameters.
 Vol- | N/A. Button is disabled by hardware.
 RST | Reset the board.
-Boot | Boot button is only used for updating the firmware.
+Boot | Only used for updating the firmware.

 ![major_mode_change](manual_images/major_mode_change.gif)